UAE holds firm at 10th place globally in Brand Finance Soft Power Index 2024

 PHOTO

-The UAE continues to hold its position at 10th place in the Brand Finance Soft Power Index 2024 for the second consecutive year, standing as the only Gulf nation among the world’s top 10 soft powers.
+UAE: –The UAE continues to hold its position at 10th place at the Brand Finance Soft Power Index 2024 for the second consecutive year, standing as the only Gulf nation among the world’s top 10 soft powers.

 The announcement came during the annual Global Soft Power Summit, which was held in the British capital, London, in the presence of a group of global leaders and public figures, led by former British Prime Minister Sir John Major; Eliza Jean Reid, the First Lady of Iceland; and Olena Zelenska, the First Lady of Ukraine.

-The UAE has demonstrated a remarkable trajectory in its positioning and rating within the global index, which surveyed over 170,000 individuals to assess the 193 member states of the United Nations.
+The UAE has demonstrated a remarkable trajectory in its positioning and rating within the global index, that surveyed over 170,000 individuals to assess the 193-member states of the United Nations.
 It has consistently climbed the ranks, solidifying its reputation as a key player in shaping global perceptions.

 The UAE has made significant strides in the Brand Finance Soft Power Index over the years, indicating consistency in maintaining its influence and reputation on the global stage.